What controls star formation in the central 500 pc of the Galaxy?: Implications and predictions for future observations of the CMZ

-{Within our own Galaxy, ALMA observations of clouds in the CMZ are extremely well-suited for addressing the variation of the threshold density for star formation.
-This threshold needs to be higher in the CMZ than in the disc, and in the high-pressure environment of the CMZ smaller spatial scales need to be probed in order to resolve the final stages of the cloud fragmentation and collapse towards cores and protostars.
-At the distance of the CMZ, only interferometers like ALMA and the EVLA are capable of reaching the necessary sensitivity and resolution in the wavelength range of interest.
-By combining star formation tracers with high density tracers, it will be possible to map the conversion of gas into stars in detail.
-A comparison with similar data from the solar neighbourhood should lead to a conclusive picture of the environmental variation of density thresholds for star formation.}
+Within our own Galaxy, ALMA observations of clouds in the CMZ are extremely well-suited for addressing the variation of the threshold density for star formation.
+At the distance of the CMZ, sub-arcsecond scales need to be probed in order to resolve the final stages of the cloud fragmentation and collapse towards cores and protostars.
+At the distance of the CMZ, only interferometers like ALMA are capable of reaching the necessary sensitivity and resolution in the wavelength range of interest.
+By combining star formation tracers such as cm continuum with high-density gas tracers, it will be possible to map the conversion of gas into stars in detail.
+A comparison with similar data from the solar neighbourhood should lead to a conclusive picture of the environmental variation of density thresholds for star formation.

-Note that for turbulence to be a conclusive explanation for the suppressed SFR in the CMZ, it is important to constrain the density PDF in the CMZ -- preferably well enough to verify the possible influence of weak magnetic fields (see \S\ref{sec:localobs}).
+A final experiment for testing if the variation of the critical density threshold for star formation explains the low SFR in the CMZ would be to constrain the density PDF in the CMZ and compare its shape to the theoretically expected form.
+Ideally, the PDF would need to be measured well enough to verify the possible influence of weak magnetic fields (see \S\ref{sec:localobs}).
 It is possible to map the PDF by comparing the total flux above certain molecular line transitions.
-The one caveat is that these transitions will need to probe densities as high as the suggested threshold density of a few $10^8~{\rm cm}^{-3}$.
+The one caveat is that these transitions will need to probe densities as high as the suggested threshold density of $n_{\rm th}\ga3\times10^7~{\rm cm}^{-3}$.

 It is also relevant to establish whether the IMF in the CMZ may be bottom-heavy due to the high Mach number and correspondingly low sonic mass.
 Current IMF determinations are only capable of reaching masses of $m\geq5~\msun$ \citep[e.g.][]{bastian10,hussman12}, but with the new generation of large-scale facilities like the E-ELT it should be possible to probe the IMF at $m<1~\msun$.
 A presently possible, but less direct method is to perform ALMA observations of the CMF in star-forming clouds in the CMZ.
-While this assumes a certain mapping of the CMF to an IMF, the advantage is that star formation theories based on the sonic or thermal Jeans mass actually predict a CMF rather than an IMF, implying that a measurement of the CMF enables a more direct verification of our theoretical understanding of star formation in the CMZ.
+While this assumes a certain mapping of the CMF to an IMF, the advantage is that this provides a more direct test of star formation theories employing the sonic mass or thermal Jeans mass.
+These theories actually predict a CMF rather than an IMF and hence a measurement of the CMF would put direct constraints on the physics of star formation in the CMZ.